Diabetes and your eyes (easy read)

 There is a special eye check for people with diabetes.

-This is often called NHS Diabetic Eye Screening.
+This is sometimes called NHS Diabetic Eye Screening.

 We have a factsheet about the NHS Diabetic Eye Screening Test.